 Good Mould VS Bad Mould

-As mentioned above, not all mould types are harmful for health.
+As mentioned above, not all mould types are harmful to health.
 There’s the mould that gives flavor to your cheese by making it cheesier.
 There is a mould that makes your wine taste better than ever.
 Even there is mould that helps in the manufacturing of certain types of sauces, medicines and soy products.

 Not every mould is harmful or toxic, but indoor mould is generally believed to be hazardous and can cause various health problems to people with allergies.
 However, there is still good mould and bad mould which we will discuss in the subsequent section.